 Audio and Video Sync Issues

 Users report delays ranging from slight lip-sync issues to audio that’s several seconds ahead or behind video.
-These problems persist across different content types and channels, suggesting fundamental technical issues with the app’s streaming implementation.
+This problem is not limited to particular channels or content.
+It spreads across different content types and channels, suggesting fundamental technical issues with the app’s streaming implementation.

 Buffer and Loading Problems

 Even with fast internet connections, TVMob struggles with buffering and loading issues.
-Users frequently wait minutes for content to start playing, only to have streams stop and buffer again within minutes of starting.
+You have to wait for the content to start playing, only to have streams stop and buffer again within minutes of starting.

 The buffering problems seem to worsen during peak viewing hours, suggesting that TVMob’s infrastructure can’t handle normal user loads.
-This makes the app particularly unreliable when users most want to watch content.
+This makes the app particularly unreliable when users want to watch content the most.

 Legal Alternatives That Actually Work